luxonis/tools/README.md

 ## Running the app locally
 To run the application locally you need to do these folllowing steps.
-### Step 1: Cloning all repositories
+### Step 1: Cloning the tools repository and all submodules
 ```
-# Clone tools repository and all submodules
 git clone --recursive https://github.com/luxonis/tools.git
 ```